 Since joining Kessler, Topaz, Meltzer & Check, Kimberly has secured sizeable recoveries on behalf of investors in several high-profile securities fraud cases.
 Kimberly also led the trial team that obtained a jury verdict in favor of investors in the Longtop securities class action litigation, among just a handful of securities cases to be tried to jury verdict.
 Kimberly currently serves as lead or co-lead counsel in several nationwide securities fraud and antitrust class actions.
+Most recently, Kimberly was appointed as Co-Lead Counsel in In re: Chicago Board of Options Exchange Volatility Index Manipulation Antitrust Litigation.
 Kimberly also serves on the Plaintiff Steering Committees in In re: Liquid Aluminum Sulfate Antitrust Litigation and In re: German Automotive Manufacturers Antitrust Litigation.

 Prior to joining the Firm, Kimberly served as a federal antitrust prosecutor for nearly a decade where she led teams of trial attorneys and law enforcement agents who investigated and prosecuted domestic and international cartel activity, including in the following industries: graphite electrodes, carbon products, ocean shipping and benchmark interest rates (LIBOR).

 Upon graduating from law school, Ms. Justice served as a judicial clerk to the Honorable William H. Yohn, Jr. (retired) of the United States District Court for the Eastern District of Pennsylvania.